semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 ## What's next?

-In the next and last section we'll move to the Continuous Delivery territory by automating the release of our little Go program.
+In the next and last section, we'll move to the Continuous Delivery territory by automating the release of our little Go program.